Getting digestive waste out of your body is just as important as the good stuff you put in!

 Of course, careful intake of sugar, alcohol, and medication will also promote brain and gut health.

-Berberine increases your insulin sensitivity – so only works when sugar is high and will not drive you to hypoglycemia – a fantastic hack for your metabolic toolbox.
+Berberine increases your insulin sensitivity – so it only works when sugar is high and will not drive you to hypoglycemia – a fantastic hack for your metabolic toolbox.

-You can also train your brain to stay within specific brainwave patterns (neurofeedback) similar to the heart rate variability (biofeedback) meditation practice above.
+You can also train your brain to stay within specific brainwave patterns (neurofeedback), similar to the heart rate variability (biofeedback) meditation practice above.

-There are neurofeedback centers scattered around the United States and they can provide more targeted brain training for you.
+There are neurofeedback centers scattered around the United States, and they can provide more targeted brain training for you.

 Disorders in rhythm can be behind some instances of anxiety, depression, insomnia, attention-deficit disorder & hyperactivity.

-The longer you stay in certain rhythms, the more that the brain “learns” to stay in that rhythm.
+The longer you stay in certain rhythms, the more the brain “learns” to stay in that rhythm.
 So you reverse the trend by actively training your brain in the opposite rhythms.
 This training (as well as HRV training explained above) will improve focus, relaxation, sleep, mood, & more.

 4.)
-Digest Your Food in the First Place – Protect Your “Enzyme Reserve”
+Digest Your Food in the First Place – Protect Your “Enzyme Reserve.”

-boost digestion naturallyDigestion begins with the breakdown of food.
+Digestion begins with the breakdown of food.

 Taking digestive enzymes is a proactive wellness practice to maintain this “enzyme reserve” and maintain potent digestion as you age.

-For food intolerances, my most common choices are Wheat Rescue by Microbiome Labs, Gluten/Dairy Digest, Gluten Manager, or Intolerance Complex.
+For food intolerances, my most common choices are GlutenEase, Gluten/Dairy Digest, Gluten Manager, or Intolerance Complex.

 Quick Summary of When to Use Each Enzyme:

-Critical Digestion – is the strongest enzyme blend for all-around digestion support.
+Critical Digestion is the strongest enzyme blend for all-around digestion support.
 Complete Digestion is a less potent version that may also suffice for daily use.
 Compare these formulations to the very popular “Digest Gold” by Enzymedica & you’ll see what I mean about the great cost per dose with the professional formulations.

 Betaine HCl – Turn to this when you need more help with protein digestion or suffer from hypochlorhydria (low stomach acid).
-Remember low stomach acid symptoms can present as high acid symptoms because the little bit of acid you produce is still splashed up to the esophagus as the stomach churns harder to digest food.
+Remember, low stomach acid symptoms can present as high acid symptoms because the little bit of acid you produce is still splashed up to the esophagus as the stomach churns harder to digest food.
 The textbook way to dose is to keep increasing your intake until you feel a “warming” in your stomach and decrease a capsule from there.
 Over time, your need should decrease.

 Lypo Optimize – If you have trouble digesting fat, critical digestion may not be enough support on its own – so you can take Lypo Optimize on its own or in addition to a product like Critical Digestion.